 Our Blog

-The Return of the Pleat
+The Return of Pleats

 Lots of sartorial details sway in the winds of fashion from decade to decade.
 Lapel width is one of them, pant break is another, and the list could go on.